Generic Name and Formulations:

 Farnesoid X receptor (FXR) agonist.

-Pruritus, fatigue, abdominal pain/discomfort, rash, oropharyngeal pain, dizziness, constipation, arthralgia, thyroid function abnormality, eczema; liver-related effects, HDL-C reduction.
+Pruritus (may be severe), fatigue, abdominal pain/discomfort, rash, oropharyngeal pain, dizziness, constipation, arthralgia, thyroid function abnormality, eczema; liver-related effects, HDL-C reduction.